Skylli202/Skylli202/README.md

 In daytime, I'm a Software engineer currently working on the ERP Sage X3.
 At night time, I turn into a passionate video games lover!

-Currently highly interested in Rust, TDD and gitflows!
+Currently highly interested in Rust, TDD and svelte/sveltekit!
+Other stack I love :
+- Symfony
+- Vue.js

 You can reach me at elouangouinguenet@yahoo.fr